estidlore/litus/docs/object/entries.md

 # entries

-Retrieves a strongly-typed array of the entries (key, value) of an object.
+Retrieves a strongly-typed array of the entries (key, value) of an object

 `Since v1.0.0`